Roly5573/Advice-Project/README.md

 - Local services with links and Active Telephone numbers for mobile devices.
 ![local_services](assets/rmedia/readme_havering_services.png)
 # Contact Form
-- Contact form is hidden by default but activated by Contact/Feedback button.
+- Contact form is collapsed by default, but activated by Contact/Feedback button.
 ![contact form](assets/rmedia/readme_contact_form.png)
 - Contact form freely available and adapted for use from [formsubmit.co](https://formsubmit.co/)
 - Name, Email Address, and Message inputs are all required for successful form submit.